 For financial instruments recognised at fair value on the balance sheet, fair value is determined primarily on the basis of the prices quoted in an active market.
-These prices can be adjusted if none are available on the balance sheet date or if the clearing value does not reflect transaction prices.
+These prices may be adjusted, if they are not available at the balance sheet closing date, in order to incorporate the events that have an impact on prices and occurred after the closing of the stock markets but before the measurement date or in case of an inactive market.